To report a main break or other emergency

 UNIT WELL 15 VOC MITIGATION

-Jan.
-17, 2014 - Madison Water Utility is planning to move forward with another phase of treatment at Well 15 in the coming weeks.
-While the newly-built air stripper has been extremely effective at removing volatile organic compounds (VOCs) from the water, it also removes acidity from the water, raising the pH level.
-Madison Water Utility plans to add very low levels (about 50 mL per 1000 gallons) of sulfuric acid to the treated water to restore the natural pH balance.
+March 27, 2014 - Madison Water Utility is moving forward with another phase of treatment at Well 15.
+While the newly-built air stripper at the well has been extremely effective at removing volatile organic compounds (VOCs) from the water, it also removes acidity from the water, raising the pH level.
+Madison Water Utility is adding very low levels (about 50 mL per 1000 gallons) of sulfuric acid to the treated water to restore the natural pH balance.
 The acid is NSF Certified as safe and appropriate for use in drinking water systems.
 It's also the treatment option least likely to have secondary effects on our water supply, sewer treatment system, and lakes.

 Constructed in 1965, Well 15 has been a water supply work horse for the northeast corner of the City.
 Pumping as much as 1 billion gallons per year, the well has provided drinking water for close to 50 years.
 With a pumping capacity of 2200 gallons per minute and a daily capacity of 3 million gallons per day, the well operates around the clock 365 days per year.
 Well 15 provides water supply to areas along the East Washington corridor, the airport, the American Family area, and East Towne.